Funeral home owner who stashed nearly 200 decaying bodies set to be sentenced for corpse abuse

 COLORADO SPRINGS, Colo.
-(AP) — It's been two years since nearly 200 decaying bodies were discovered throughout a fetid, room temperature building in rural Colorado.
-On Friday, the man responsible, a funeral home owner, is set to be sentenced in state court for 191 counts of corpse abuse.
+(AP) — It’s been two years since nearly 200 decaying bodies were discovered in a pungent funeral home in rural Colorado.
+On Friday, the owner who acknowledged mishandling corpses, leaving them to rot, was set to be sentenced in state court.

-Jon Hallford and his wife, Carie, ran a morbid racket for four years out of their Return to Nature Funeral Home in Colorado Springs: assuring people they were handling loved ones' cremations only to stash the bodies in a bug-infested building and give them dry concrete resembling ashes.
+Jon Hallford and his wife, Carie, for four years ran a fraudulent scheme from their Return to Nature Funeral Home in Colorado Springs: assuring people they were handling loved ones’ cremations only to stash the bodies in a bug-infested building and give them dry concrete resembling ashes.

-Jon Hallford is already headed to prison after pleading guilty to federal fraud charges.
-Friday's sentencing hearing will focus on state charges related to mistreatment of the bodies.
-Family members will have the chance to describe the anguish of learning a loved one slowly decayed among piles of others.

-“To me it’s the heart of the case.
-It’s the worst part of the crime,” said Tanya Wilson, who is traveling from Georgia to speak at the sentencing.
-She hired the funeral home to cremate her mother and later discovered the supposed ashes the family spread in Hawaii weren't from her mother's body, which had been wasting away in the building in Penrose, a small town 35 miles from Colorado Springs.
+“My son wasn’t simply mishandled.
+He was dumped out of a body bag, into the corner of an inoperable refrigerator,” said Crystina Page, whose son David died in 2019.
+For four years, Page said, she carried an urn that she wrongly thought carried her son’s ashes.

+“I loved it, I cried over it, I held it close during sleepless nights.
+I kissed him,” Page said.
+“It wasn't him at all. ...
+What happened to my son has broken me in ways I cannot repair."

 A plea agreement calls for Hallford to receive a 20-year prison sentence for the corpse abuse charges.

+He is already headed to prison after pleading guilty to federal fraud charges.
+Friday’s sentencing hearing was on state charges related to mistreatment of the bodies.
+Family members described the anguish of learning a loved one slowly decayed among piles of others and the sense of guilt they will forever carry for having chosen Return to Nature.

-Some families who were victims in the case want Judge Eric Bentley to reject the agreement because Hallford's state sentence is expected to run concurrently with his 20-year federal sentence, meaning he could be freed many years earlier than if the sentences ran consecutively.
+Numerous family members pressed Judge Eric Bentley to reject the agreement because Hallford's state sentence would run concurrently with his 20-year federal sentence, meaning he could be freed many years earlier than if the sentences ran consecutively.

-“The scale of this is staggering.
-Why does the state believe they deserve a plea deal?”
-Wilson asked.
-“There needs to be accountability.”
+Page said the plea agreement would essentially erase the crimes committed against her son and the other 190 people whose bodies have been identified.

+“Please give them the dignity they were denied in death,” she said, urging the judge to reject the plea agreement.

 If the court rejects the agreement, Hallford could withdraw his plea agreement and go to trial, Bentley said to a packed courtroom as Friday's hearing got underway.
 The judge cautioned family members objecting to a plea deal that they could be “opening Pandora's box” since a trial would drag out the case for many months and extend their grief.